 In a nutshell, hemp seed oil (and all hemp products) are legal and don’t cause a high or any type of stoned effect.
 Also commonly known as hemp oil (but this may still contain CBD and is therefore different, so always check the label), it has many health benefits.

 What Are the Benefits of Hemp Seed Oil for Our Overall Health?

 Hemp seed oil is incredibly nutritious and is rich in essential fatty acids (omega 3 and omega 6 oils) and healthy polyunsaturated fats.
 It’s also rich in vitamin E and is a good source of a variety of minerals including calcium, iron and zinc.

 These nutrients each have their own health benefits, but in particular, the healthy fats are linked to a decrease in inflammation, helping to protect against heart disease.

 Hemp seed oil is also a good complete protein source which is beneficial for vegetarians and vegans due to its rich amino acid profile.
 But since we’re a skin care company, we are most interested in the health benefits of hemp seed oil on skin…

+Hemp seed oil doesn’t contain THC or very much CBD, and has its own unique nutritional profile and health benefits, especially to the skin.
 Since hemp seed oil is rich in omega 3 and 6 fatty acids, it’s also rich in anti-inflammatory agents.
 Inflammation in the skin can lead to stressed out, misbehaving skin that can break out in acne spots or cause conditions such as rosacea or eczema to become worse.